Db2-DTE-POC/db2v11/README.md

-# Db2 Jupyter Notebook Extensions
+# Db2 Version 11.1 Features amd Functions
 A Jupyter notebook and magic functions to demonstrate Db2 LUW 11 features.

 This code is imported as a Jupyter notebook extension in any notebooks you create with Db2 code in it.
 Place the following line of code in any notebook that you want to use these commands with: